| Peter Upton's |

 What is obvious from looking at the above picture is that the playing area is not really like a snooker table, as the corner "pockets" are set inside the corners of the pitch, with a small entrance hole in the middle of the diagonal side.
 The two side pockets have to be outside of the pitch of course, so these are provided separately, and simply clip onto the walls of the box.
 The cushions are not just card like Football Express, but have foam padding glued to them, which gives a bit of bounce.

 The main problem with this set was that it was just too hard to play.
 You could be knocking those balls around all night, and the winner would be the player with the least fouls.
-I wonder how much play testing was done on the pitch, as the real problem are the corner pockets.
+I wonder how much play testing was done on the pitch, as the real problem is the corner pockets.
 You cannot roll a ball along the cushion into the pocket as in snooker, and the holes are really, really small.
 Arrgggg.

 The rules do offer a "beginners" method of play where you dispense with the playing figure, and just flick the cue ball with your finger.
 This gives much more control, but it is still too difficult to actually pot anything at all.
 Frankly, this was a complete disaster.